Two Macaws 1985

 Turkey and Farm Machine III 1959

-Linocut on buff cartridge paper 631 x 912mm (sheet), 563 x 865mm (image).
-Signed and numbered from the edition of 20 printed by the artist and Peter White, Great Bardfield 1959.
-Very good, original condition, framed to conservation standards in a solid wood, rounded frame.
+Linocut on buff cartridge paper, 631 x 912mm (sheet), 563 x 865mm (image).
+Signed and numbered in pencil from the edition of 20 printed by the artist and Peter White, Great Bardfield 1959.
+Very good original condition, framed to conservation standards in a solid wood, rounded frame.
 This is the largest and most successful of Rothenstein’s four images of a turkey perched on the saddle of an old sulky plow.
 Rothenstein himself notes in his print journal that this linocut is a ‘fine example of whipping-back during printing’, the colour overlays are particularly exquisite: there is cobalt blue in the feathers of the turkey and this particular example has an extra inking in lilac – difficult to discern from the photograph, but well worth the trip to see it in real life.
 Important linocut.
 Collections: Fry Art Gallery; Cuming Collection.
 Ref.
 Sidey 114 (illustrated pl xi).

 Flowing in the Right Direction 1971

-Lithograph with hand colouring on Japanese paper 754 x 520mm (sheet), 520 x 320mm (image).
+Lithograph with hand colouring on Japanese paper, 754 x 520mm (sheet), 520 x 320mm (image).
 Signed and numbered in Roman numerals from the special edition of 35.
 Printed at Curwen Studio, published by Wolfgang Ketterer, Munich as part of Europaeische Graphik VII.
 Excellent condition, unframed.
 The Tate describes Schmidt as a painter, theoretician and pioneering multimedia exhibitor of the 1960s and 70s.
-Through his associations with Brian Eno and Dieter Roth, among others, he has become something of a cult figure since his mysterious death on the island of Tenerife in 1980, aged just 49.
+Through his associations with Brian Eno and Dieter Roth among others, he has become something of a cult figure since his mysterious death on the island of Tenerife in 1980, aged just 49.
 Collection: Tate Gallery (their example doesn’t have orange).

 £375